dperezrada/poliglo/README.md

 + Supported programming languages:
     * [Python](https://github.com/dperezrada/poliglo-py "Poliglo-py")
     * [Node.js](https://github.com/dperezrada/poliglo-js "Poliglo-js")
-    * More to come soon
+    * More coming soon

 ## Limitations
-+ Not safe fail of workers, may lose some jobs if worker die.
++ Not safe fail of workers, may lose some jobs if a worker dies.
-    * The solution is designed, but haven't implemented yet
+    * The solution is designed, but haven't been implemented yet

 ## Install Requirements
  * Redis